 Through serving as an oncology social worker, I have witnessed the sorrow, grief, anguish, anxiety, and fear of cancer patients and their loved ones.

 After receiving an unexpected cancer diagnosis, people feel alone, frightened, sad, anxious, confused, hopeless, lost, and powerless.
-The purpose of this group is to support patients as they face the pain, chaos, emptiness, and need for guidance amidst their struggle with cancer.
+The purpose of this group is to support client as they face the pain, chaos, emptiness, and need for guidance amidst their struggle with cancer.

 Care partners supporting loved ones living with dementia meet to share challenges and resources for those at all stages of the caregiving journey.
 At this time the groups will meet online.